cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/communicate/support-survey-participants.md

 If a user is eligible for a survey but wasn’t included at the time of launch, use the Viva Glint [Send Survey](/../../viva/glint/setup/people-page) option to send an invite during a live survey.
 In the configuration section, select **People** and search for a user.
 After selecting their profile, select **Actions** and choose **Send Survey**, which sends in invite email.

-> [!IMPORTANT]
-> Once the first reminder is sent, the option to **resend survey invites** is greyed out.
-To clarify, this function only works between the original invite send date and before the first reminder is sent.

 ### Use the Viva Glint survey invite link

 Any user in your organization can use these links to resend invites for all of a user’s active surveys.
 Replace the **‘companyID’ with your own in the URL** (as an admin, go to General Settings and confirm the Client UUID value as your company ID).
 Enter a user’s email address and select **Email Survey Invite** to resend emails.
 The **Provide Feedback** button in the new emails uses the same [access method](/viva/glint/setup/understand-survey-access-methods) as the original invites (authentication with Microsoft Entra ID or a personalized link).